wangleon/gamse/docs/manual.foces.rst

 `GAMSE` computes the mean values of the pre-readout overscan regions as the overscan level of the whole image.
-Due to the incomplete cleaning of pixel charges, The values in the post-readout regions are in average a few ADUs higher than the pre-readout regions.
+Due to the incomplete cleaning of pixel charges, the values in the post-readout regions are in average a few ADUs higher than the pre-readout regions and therefore not used in the data reduction.

 `GAMSE` does the overscan correction for every image throughout the data reduction processes.